javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 Now what to do with the old code that still uses `age` property?

-We can try to find all such places and fix them, but that takes time and can be hard to do if that code is written by other people.
+We can try to find all such places and fix them, but that takes time and can be hard to do if that code is written/used by many other people.
 And besides, `age` is a nice thing to have in `user`, right?
 In some places it's just what we want.

-Adding a getter for `age` mitigates the problem:
+Adding a getter for `age` solves the problem:

 ```js run no-beautify
 function User(name, birthday) {